Langhorne Manor, Pennsylvania: Ecology

-According to the A. W. Kuchler U.S. potential natural vegetation types, Langhorne Manor would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).
+According to the A. W. Kuchler U.S. potential natural vegetation types, Langhorne Manor has a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).
 The plant hardiness zone is 7a with an average annual extreme minimum air temperature of 0.6 °F. The spring bloom typically begins by April 8 and fall color usually peaks by November 3.